COVAX-19

-COVAX-19 (or SpikoGen) is the result of a collaboration between Vaxine and CinnaGen, a private company with operations in the Middle East.
-COVAX-19 is a recombinant protein-based COVID-19 vaccine developed by South Australian-based biotech company Vaxine.
+COVAX-19 (or SpikoGen) is a recombinant protein-based COVID-19 vaccine developed by South Australian-based biotech company Vaxine, in collaboration with CinnaGen, a private company with operations in West Asia.
 It is under clinical trial in collaboration with the Iranian company CinnaGen.

 Medical uses

 It requires two doses 21 days apart given by intramuscular injection.

 Pharmacology

 COVAX-19 is a recombinant protein subunit.

 History

 Vaxine began work on a COVID-19 vaccine in January 2020.
-After developing a number of different types of vaccines, the company decided to focus on a "recombinant protein-based vaccine".
+After developing a vaccine adjuvant the company decided to focus on a "recombinant protein-based vaccine".
 A phase 1 human trial started in June 2020.
 The phase 1 trial involved 40 participants, 30 of whom received the vaccine.
 The remaining ten participants received a saline placebo.